shravankumar147/Gogul09.github.io/_posts/physical_design/power/2018-10-26-power-distribution-network-in-asic-physical-design.md

 $$
 </div>

-From an implementation perspective, <span class="coding">.lib</span> files of a standard cell contains leakage power related information which is further given to power analysis tools such as Apache RedHawk for power verification.
+From a PD implementation perspective, <span class="coding">.lib</span> files of a standard cell contains leakage power related information which is further given to power analysis tools such as Apache RedHawk for power verification.

-You can see more information on leakage power [here](https://www.youtube.com/watch?v=d0OxV2rA398){:target="_blank"}.
+You can read more on leakage power [here](https://www.youtube.com/watch?v=d0OxV2rA398){:target="_blank"}.

 ---

 <h3 id="what-is-ir-drop">What is IR drop?</h3>

-In a typical chip, power to different blocks, standard cells and macros are provided by the power grid which consists of stack of metal layers (conductors) that run horizontally and vertically in a grid-like fashion over the floorplan.
+In an ASIC, power to different blocks, IO pads, standard cells and macros are provided by the power grid which consists of stack of metal layers (conductors) that run horizontally and vertically in a grid-like fashion over the entire floorplan.

 These stacked metal layers have power stripes such as \\( V_{DD} \\) and \\( V_{SS} \\) at regular intervals (pitch) with defined width and thickness, and are connected through vias from one layer to another as shown in Figure 4.
-This power distribution grid comprises of power rings, power stripes and power rails that are resistive by nature which creates the IR drop.
+This power distribution grid (or network) comprises of power rings, power stripes and power rails that are resistive by nature which creates the IR drop (or voltage drop).

 <figure>
   <img src="https://drive.google.com/uc?id=1IHjxB0TYTvLJk_eE7qppfdZEvg5nOzve" class="typical-image" />
   <figcaption>Figure 4.
 Metal layer stack (2D & 3D view)</figcaption>
 </figure>

-Currently, there are two approaches followed to redistribute power from package to a chip namely [Wire Bonding](https://en.wikipedia.org/wiki/Wire_bonding){:target="_blank"} and [Flip-Chip](https://en.wikipedia.org/wiki/Flip_chip){:target="_blank"} as shown in Figure 5.
+Currently, there are two approaches followed in industry to redistribute power from package to core namely [Wire Bonding](https://en.wikipedia.org/wiki/Wire_bonding){:target="_blank"} and [Flip-Chip](https://en.wikipedia.org/wiki/Flip_chip){:target="_blank"} as shown in Figure 5.

 <figure>
   <img src="https://drive.google.com/uc?id=1pNudcK0doHXtomzrx-lhmgK0JBqlbxwD" class="typical-image" />